 Sergeant Major Cecil Malthus, from Andrew Macdonald, On my way to the Somme

 Sometimes soldiers spent more than 24 hours under fire in the front line.
 Sickness spread, morale plummeted, and men wondered what they were becoming: ‘I shook off our conditioned callousness, shook off the feeling, now taking root, that this world of arbitrary violence and random death was the real world, and that justice, mercy, peace and love were phantasms that had never been.’
 Cold was added to exhaustion and, once the rain began on 16 September, a wetness that soaked to the bone.

 There was still no sign of the Germans cracking when the New Zealand Division began to be withdrawn from the line in early October.
 For the soldiers, the end of the battle could not come soon enough.
 Rifleman Sidney Gully described some of his fellow soldiers as ‘half demented during the last couple of days.
 Unshaven, unwashed, covered in mud and lastly but leastly almost devoid of energy and only half fed’.

 New Zealand’s losses on the Somme were felt for years to come.
 One casualty there meant mourning or suffering for entire families and communities at home.
 For these men were more than soldiers; they were also sons, fathers, brothers, husbands and lovers.
 To this day, countless families and communities in New Zealand carry scars on their hearts, going back to the bloody battlefields of the Somme.

 More than 2000 New Zealanders lie buried on what was once the battlefield of the Somme.
-Their known graves are cared for by the Commonwealth War Graves Commission.
+The known graves are cared for by the Commonwealth War Graves Commission.
 More than half of the members of the New Zealand Division who died on the Somme have no known grave.
-The names of over 1200 men are inscribed on the New Zealand Memorial to the Missing in the Caterpillar Valley Cemetery, west of the village of Longueval.
+The names of more than 1200 men are inscribed on the New Zealand Memorial to the Missing in the Caterpillar Valley Cemetery, west of the village of Longueval.
 Cemeteries throughout the area contain the graves of New Zealand soldiers: Dartmoor Cemetery, Warlencourt British Cemetery, Bulls Road Cemetery – the list goes on.